zapisnicar/comix/README.md

 # ComiX

-Comic Book Tools for Python:
+Comic Book Tools for Python.

+A handy tool for bulk comic book editing and organization:

-- Scan directories for comic book files (CBZ/CBR/PDF).
+- Scan directories for file formats CBZ, CBR, and PDF

+- Convert between file formats CBZ, CBR, and PDF

+- Extract files from CBZ, CBR, and PDF

+- Edit content of files extracted from CBZ, CBR, and PDF

-- Change content, extract files, convert to another format or edit metadata from ComicInfo.xml file.
-PDF container will ignore metadata.
+- Edit metadata in ComicInfo.xml (Note: PDF container will ignore metadata)

-- Useful for bulk editing.

 Examples: